Bane scores 27 points as TCU upends No. 18 Texas Tech 65-54

+FORT WORTH, Texas (AP) — TCU coach Jamie Dixon sat down with Desmond Bane and a copy of the Big 12 stats, using those impressive numbers to emphasize to the senior guard how he is one of the league’s best players.

+Texas Tech coach Chris Beard certainly agrees after watching Bane play on Tuesday night.

-FORT WORTH, Texas (AP) — Desmond Bane scored 27 points, Kevin Samuel had 11 points and 11 rebounds and TCU returned home after a miserable week on the road to upset No. 18 Texas Tech 65-54 on Tuesday night.
+Bane scored 27 points on 10-of-15 shooting, with six 3-pointers and several short floaters, and also had six rebounds as TCU returned home after a miserable week on the road to upset No. 18 Texas Tech 65-54.

+“One of my favorite players in the Big 12, a guy that’ll make a living playing basketball, a guy that’s worked on his game and developed over the years,” Beard said.
+“I have so much respect for Bane.
+He took the game over tonight.
+He was the best player on the floor.”

 The Horned Frogs (13-5, 4-2 Big 12) pushed ahead to stay with a 13-2 run to start the second half.
 Bane had a 3-pointer and layup in the first 74 seconds after halftime, and his one-handed floater off the glass capped that spurt to put them up 40-33 with just over 16 minutes left.